antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

   ===

    *Data used:*
-   * Disease Rheumatoid arthritis (MTX) monotherapy - Okuzono - 336 - deseq2_vst - gpl17303
+   * R2 titel: Disease Rheumatoid arthritis (MTX) monotherapy - Okuzono - 336 - deseq2_vst - gpl17303
-   * 336 samples of T cells in each developmental stages in healthy volunteers and patients with rheumatoid arthritis
+   * Description: 336 samples of T cells in each developmental stages in healthy volunteers and patients with rheumatoid arthritis

    *Techniques used:*
    * RNA Seq